By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Alcohol shuts off the part of the brain that tells you “hey stupid don’t do that.”
 As a result, when drinking people are more likely to engage in sexual behavior.
 The truth is drunk people do not look sexy to sober people.
 While having high levels of alcohol in your bloodstream makes you more likely to act on your sexual thoughts it also reduces the ability to engage in sex.
 In men, regular alcohol consumption may result in impotence.

-Alcohol makes you more of a man or woman.
+Alcohol makes you more of a man or a woman.

 The ability to drink, and to drink large quantities, increases the likelihood you will do things you would not do when sober.
 This increased alcohol consumption results in tolerance to alcohol and requiring ever-increasing quantities to create the same effect.
 Taking action after having a few drinks is sometimes described as “liquid courage.”
 Being intoxicated or frequently drunk does not produce the qualities that we think of as being either masculine or feminine.